 Li Xiaofeng (李晓峰): Past Presence No. 2 (ceramic shards)

-Li Xiaofeng creates dresses, uniforms and suits out of shards of porcelain.
+Li Xiaofeng creates dresses, uniforms and suits out of shards of antique porcelain plates and bowls.
 Once he has a design in mind, Li selects pieces, cleans them, cuts them and then literally stitches them together through holes drilled in each piece.
+His larger pieces are wearable.
 The dress shown above was fashioned from shards of blue and white porcelain from the Ming and Qing dynasties and has a silhouette reminiscent of a Chinese wedding dress, with the western-style collar and short flared sleeves adding a modern touch.

 Thus, in Li Xiaofeng’s dresses, shattered elements from China’s past— portrayals of myths and historical scenes, the centuries-old artistry of porcelain ware (with its echoes of the tea trade and Chinoiserie), silhouettes of traditional fashion—are revived and tied together to create something new, whole and beautiful.
 As such, his works can be considered a kind of allegory of present-day China—a nation gathering together remnants of a gloried past and building something new and vibrant.